3D Math Primer for Game Programmers (Coordinate Systems)

 Coordinate Systems

 Before we can talk about transformations, we must make a formal definition of what our coordinate system is.
-Throughout this article, I will be using a left-handed coordinate system.
-This is the default coordinate system used by DirectX.
+The default coordinate system used by DirectX is a left-handed coordinate system.
 The default coordinate system used by OpenGL is a right-handed coordinate system.

 The easiest way to remember what coordinate system you are using is to use your hands.
 If you point your thumb, your index finger, and your middle finger orthogonal to each other, then each finger will point in the direction of a positive cardinal axis in your coordinate space.
-Using your left hand, your thumb points towards you (the axis), your index finger points up (the axis), and your middle finger points to the right (the axis).
+Using your left hand, your thumb points to the right (the \(+X\) axis), your index finger points up (the \(+Y\) axis), and your middle finger points away from you (the \(+Z\) axis).

-Using your right-hand, your thumb and your index finger still point in the same direction, but the middle finger (the axis) points in the opposite direction.
-If we rotated our hand around the index finger (the axis) in order to get the middle finger to point to the right, our thumb (the axis) would then be pointing away from you.
+Using your right-hand, your thumb (the \(+X\) axis) and your index finger (the \(+Y\) axis) still point in the same direction, but the middle finger (the \(+Z\) axis) points in the opposite direction.
+If we rotated our hand around the index finger (the \(+Y\) axis) in order to get your thumb to point to the right, then your middle finger (the \(+Z\) axis) would be pointing towards you.

 Another important note to remember is the direction of rotation.
 If you point your thumb in the positive direction of the axis of rotation and curl your fingers around that imaginary axis, your fingers will curl in the positive direction of rotation.
 If you do this on your left hand your fingers will curl in a clockwise direction when looking down at your thumb.
 However if you do this on your right hand, your fingers will curl in a counter-clockwise direction when looking down at your thumb.